kubeflow/website/content/docs/notebooks/setup.md

 ## Experiment with your notebook

-The default notebook image includes all the plugins that you need to train a Tensorflow model with Jupyter, including [Tensorboard](https://www.tensorflow.org/get_started/summaries_and_tensorboard) for rich visualizations and insights into your model.
+The default notebook image includes all the plugins that you need to train a TensorFlow model with Jupyter, including [Tensorboard](https://www.tensorflow.org/get_started/summaries_and_tensorboard) for rich visualizations and insights into your model.